 How to make Rabdi

-- Take a heavy bottom pan and add Nestlé a+ milk, Nestlé MILKMAID and the grated and mashed paneer.
+- Step 1: Take a heavy bottom pan and add milk, Nestlé MILKMAID, and the grated and mashed paneer.
 Mix well.

-- Bring to boil and cook till it reduces to about half, on medium heat stirring continuously.
-Remove from heat.
+- Step 2: Bring to boil and cook till it reduces to about half, on medium heat stirring continuously and should be of pouring consistency.